toba/say/README.md

 ### Performance

-Instead of parsing to an Abstract Syntax Tree, messsages are parsed and cached directly as format functions.
+Instead of parsing to an Abstract Syntax Tree, messages are parsed and cached directly as format functions.

 ### Verification